HenrySiau/logs-analysis/README.md

 3. On which days did more than 1% of requests lead to errors?

 ## Install
+Environment: python 2.7, psycopg2, postgresql 9.58.

+To create the database,type "sudo su postgres createdb news" at terminal.
+To upload data, type "psql -d news -f newsdata.sql" at terminal. (newsdata.sql file is not included at GitHub.)
-use python 2.7, psycopg2, postgresql 9.58, database name: news, sql file is not included at GitHub. run logs-analysis.py will create or append result at results.txt
+To run the program, type "python logs-analysis.py" at terminal.
+This will create or append result at a file name results.txt.